Why 2 World Trade Center is not Built as of September 2025

 Building Responsibility: Port Authority vs. Silverstein Properties

-Building 2 WTC and the overall World Trade Center site would be challenging.
-Getting the projects underway took time due to constant infighting over whether to rebuild at all, what to build, and who was responsible for building.
+Building 2 WTC and the overall World Trade Center site would be a challenging project.
+Getting the projects underway took time due to constant infighting over:

-The Port Authority of New York & New Jersey and Silverstein Properties were central to these initial issues.
-A bi-state government agency and a private real estate company both owned and operated the World Trade Center site, so they were responsible for rebuilding it after 9/11.
+The Port Authority of New York & New Jersey, with Silverstein Properties, plays a central role in these issues.
+A bi-state government agency and a private real estate company jointly owned and operated the World Trade Center site.
+Therefore, they are both responsible for rebuilding it after the 9/11 attacks.

 Port Authority of New York and New Jersey

-The Port Authority also owned the World Trade Center site, a controversial idea proposed in the 1960s.
+The Port Authority also owned the World Trade Center site, a proposal that was controversial in the 1960s.
 The site’s concept, as known before 9/11 and as a basis for the new site, stems from:

-- The Port Authority’s 1962 assumed control of the Hudson and Manhattan Railroad to form the Port Authority Trans-Hudson (PATH) Corporation.
-This allowed the construction of the WTC on the west side of Lower Manhattan to include a PATH transit hub for New Jersey commuters into the city.
+1. The Port Authority’s 1962 assumed control of the Hudson and Manhattan Railroad to form the Port Authority Trans-Hudson (PATH) Corporation.
+This allowed the construction of the WTC on the west side of Lower Manhattan.
+Building on this side paved the way for a PATH transit hub for New Jersey commuters into the city.

 Controversy